-- Implement the Annual Operational Plan and give priority to the School's annual targets - Day to day curriculum and resource management of the school - Approving of leave of absence (unpaid) requests within the terms and conditions of the relevant staff member's employment agreement - Approval of staff discretionary leave (paid), up to 2 days consecutive in in accordance with the school policy - Suspending and stand-down of students - Authority to spend up to the limits of the approved by the Board through the annual budget - Employment and suspension of all school teaching and support staff, according to board policy - Appoint, on behalf of the Board, the - Allocation of salary units - Authority to manage banked staffing provisions - Staff performance management appraisal and professional growth cycle - Initial investigations relating to a complaint against a staff member - Day-today administration of school property - On behalf of the Board, act as Protected Disclosures Officer, Privacy Officer and Equal Employment Opportunities Officer (may delegate these tasks to another staff member) - Responsibility for Emergency Plan Co-ordination (may delegate this task to another staff member)
+- Implement the Annual Operational Plan and give priority to the School's annual targets. - Day to day curriculum and resource management of the school. - Approving of leave of absence (unpaid) requests within the terms and conditions of the relevant staff member's employment agreement. - Approval of staff discretionary leave (paid), up to 2 days consecutive in in accordance with the school policy. - Suspending and stand-down of student.s - Authority to spend up to the limits of the approved by the Board through the annual budget. - Employment and suspension of all school teaching and support staff, according to Board policy. - Appoint, on behalf of the Board, the - Allocation of salary units.